Geidelberg/variantAnalysis/scripts/for_public_release/README.md

 #   sgss_s_negative_corrected_adj1 <dbl>, sgss_s_positive_corrected_adj1 <dbl>
 ```

 The following produces a dataframe which combines TPP-adjusted SGTF and the estimate of Ne at each epiweek.
-If there are multiple timepoints in each epiweek in the `mlesky` analysis, the last timepoint in each week will be chosen to represent Ne at the *end* of the week.
+If there are multiple timepoints in each epiweek in the `mlesky` analysis, the last timepoint will be chosen to represent Ne at the *end* of the week.

 ```r
 # Creates data frame